geoschem/gcpy/docs/source/Regridding.rst

           --target-latitude 32.0                  \
           --target-longitude -64.0                \
           GEOSChem.Restart.20190701_0000z.c48.nc4 \
-          c48_to_c120_stretched_weights.nc        \
+          c48_to_c48_stretched_weights.nc        \
           GEOSChem.Restart.20190701_0000z.c48.nc4

-   This will produce a single file, :literal:`new_restart_file.nc`, regridded from C48 to C120, with a stretch factor of 4.0 over 32.0N, -64.0E, that you can rename and use as you please.
+   This will produce a single file, :literal:`new_restart_file.nc`, regridded from C48 standard to C48 stretched with a stretch factor of 4.0 over 32.0N, -64.0E, that you can rename and use as you please.
 It is generally a good idea to rename the file to include the grid resolution, stretch factor, and target lat/lon for easy reference.
+You can copy it somewhere to keep long-term and link to it from the GCHP Restarts subdirectory in the run directory.

    .. code-block:: console